 6. If no other issue, the NTDETECT Failed error should be fixed, and you can then see your familiar desktop.

 The NTDETECT Failed Error might often result in data loss on your computer.
-And wrong opeartions to fix the NTDETECT Fail Error are also a common reason for accidental data deletion or even formatted hard drive.
-When such problem occurs, you`ll probably need a powerful data recovery tool to restore all the lost files.
+And wrong operations to fix the NTDETECT Fail Error are also a common reason for accidental data deletion or even formatted hard drive.
+When such a problem occurs, you`ll probably need a powerful data recovery tool to restore all the lost files.

-Recoverit Data Recovery is capable of restoring deleted/lost files or formatted partition from hard drive (HDD and SSD), external hard drive, usb flash drive, memory card, digital camera, camcorder, iPod, Music Player and many kinds of mobile devices (Nokia, Blackberry phones and Phones with older Android OS than ICS).
+Recoverit Data Recovery is capable of restoring deleted/lost files or formatted partition from hard drive (HDD and SSD), external hard drive, USB flash drive, memory card, digital camera, camcorder, iPod, Music Player and many kinds of mobile devices (Nokia, Blackberry phones and Phones with older Android OS than ICS).
 While offering the advanced recovery modes like Raw Recovery or Deep Scan Mode, it`s pretty easy to use: